inesgare/interval-matching/README.md

 This repository is organised as follows.

 - `applications`: folder with the applications included on Section 3 of the paper
-	- `code`: same folder than below, needed to run the notebook of examples
 	- `data`: folder featuring the dataset used for the examples on the paper.
 Note that some of the data we used required an institutional materials transfer agreement, so these data were not made available on this repository, and thus those examples are no reproducible.
 	- `applications.ipynb`: notebook to reproduce all experiments in the paper.
 	- additional auxiliar scripts that are explained inside the notebook.
-- `code`: folder containing the main scripts of code.
-You need to include this folder in the same directory as any python script that implements cohomological cycle matching.
+- `match`: folder containing the main scripts of code.
 	- `utils_data.py`: a python script with sampling functions on images, circles, and nii files for surfaces and volumes
 	- `utils_PH.py`: a python script with functions to compute persistence, image-persistence and cycle matching
 	- `utils_plot.py`: a python script for plotting functions